anderssv/the-example/doc/test-setup.md

     status = ApplicationStatus.ACTIVE
 )
 ```

 See [TestExtensions.kt](../src/test/kotlin/application/TestExtensions.kt) for the source.

+You can see it has "sensible" defaults that can be used in most places,
+and a parameter for a simpler manipulation of the application date.

-Then, whenever you need an application in your tests, you write:
+Then, whenever you need an application set up with data in your tests, you write:

 ```kotlin
 val application = Application.valid()
 ```

+Putting it as an extension method on the class makes it really easy to find.
 You usually know which class you need, and through auto-complete you see which methods are available.

 There can be variations of this:

 - The ```valid()``` method has parameters that make it easy to set up common variations.
-I usually use this for more complex setup that would be nesting a bit deep in the hierarchy. ```PaymentBasket.valid(numberOfTransactions = 4)``` is one example.
+  I usually use this for more
+  complex setup that would be nesting a bit deep in the hierarchy. ```PaymentBasket.valid(numberOfTransactions = 4)```
+  is one example.
+  This of course also uses ```Transaction.valid()``` inside it.
 - You could have something like ```invalid()``` if that is a common case you need to test.
-- You don't have to complicate these methods, as in Kotlin you can do this: ```Application.valid().copy(birthDate = LocalDate.of(1970, 2, 23)) ```.
-This helps clarify what the test really is about as you read it in the actual test.
+- You don't have to complicate these methods for every variation your need.
+  In Kotlin, you can do
+  this: ```Application.valid().copy(birthDate = LocalDate.of(1970, 2, 23)) ```.
+  This helps clarify what the test really
+  is about, as you read it in the actual test.

-Another technique you can consider looking into is creating a test DSL ([Kotlin is great for DSLs](https://kotlinlang.org/docs/type-safe-builders.html#how-it-works)).
-But this can get really complex, really fast.
-So I only do it if I have core logic that is complex and needs really through testing.
-I often find myself grasping for this tool when I have to deal with time variations.

 ## Setting up the system

 Setting up a dependency-injected test context should be as easy as:

 ```kotlin
 private val testContext = SystemTestContext()
 ```

 There are always some DB dependencies etc. to set up too, but that will have to wait for a later post.

 The SystemTestContext then looks like this:

 ```kotlin
 class SystemTestContext : SystemContext() {
     class Repositories : SystemContext.Repositories() {